-Other income mainly comprises income recognised under a Transitional Services Agreement (TSA) with Diagnostica Stago.
+Other income mainly comprises income recognised under Transitional Services Agreements (TSA) with Lab 21 Limited and Diagnostica Stago.
+As part of the acquisition of the blood bank screening business in July 2013 from Lab 21 Limited, the Group entered into a TSA.
+The services provided by the Group to Lab 21 under the TSA comprise of mainly facilities and information technology.
 As part of the divestiture of the Coagulation product line in April 2010, the Group entered into a TSA.
-The services provided by the Group to Stago under the TSA comprise mainly: accounting; information technology and logistics support and warehousing services.
+The services provided by the Group to Stago under the TSA comprise canteen services.
 This income has not been treated as revenue since the TSA activities are incidental to the main revenue-generating activities of the Group.

-6. PROFIT BEFORE TAX
+5. PROFIT BEFORE TAX